Koi Fine Asian Cuisine & Lounge – Sesame Chicken

 $2.00 – $12.00

 “A quick and simple foolproof recipe for sweet and crispy sesame chicken.
 If chicken isn’t your thing, try the recipe with tofu, shrimp, or beef!” – Sandy Chen.
 Owner, Koi Fine Asian Cuisine & Lounge.

 This recipe gives back to the Forrest E. Powell Foundation Evanston Work Ethic Program.
 The Evanston WE Program exemplifies the FEP Foundation mission in action by providing ambitious ETHS (Evanston Township High School) students with comprehensive, pre-professional career/tech preparation through mentors, workshops, counseling, and financial assistance.

 OWNER SANDY CHEN’S STORY

 Born in the city of Wen Zhou in the Zhe Jiang Province of Southern China, a small village just south of Shanghai, Sandy Chen began her culinary journey at a young age preparing meals for her large family.
-Growing up with four siblings and sixteen first cousins all under one roof - Chen was only ten years old when she learned the art of cooking traditional Chinese cuisine.
+Growing up with four siblings and sixteen first cousins all under one roof – Sandy was only ten years old when she learned the art of cooking traditional Chinese cuisine.
 Limited access to ingredients presented challenges to this young chef in delivering consistently delicious meals to her family.
-But before long, Chen took the place of her mother in the kitchen along with the task of feeding her entire family.
+But before long, she took the place of her mother in the kitchen along with the task of feeding her entire family.

-During her High School years, Chen worked at local Chinese restaurants (Little Szechwan House and Tang Dynasty) to help fund her future college education at the University of Illinois Chicago where she studied accounting.
+During her High School years, Sandy worked at local Chinese restaurants (Little Szechwan House and Tang Dynasty) to help fund her future college education at the University of Illinois Chicago where she studied accounting.
 She eventually applied her degree to work in accounting at Tang Dynasty while remaining thoroughly engrained in the day-to-day operations.
 While she had originally entered the industry to fund her education, between her childhood passion for food and her business background, she fell in love with the world of restaurants.